bentoml/BentoML/docs/source/bentocloud/getting-started/index.rst

         :link: scale
         :link-type: doc

-        Scaling your work with a fully managed platform that aims to relieve users of hardware concerns, allowing you to pay only for what you use.
+        Scaling your work with a fully managed platform that aims to relieve users of infrastructure concerns, allowing you to pay only for what you use.

 .. toctree::